 These roads featured various construction techniques tailored to the diverse Andean landscape.
 In the highlands, roads were built using stone and compacted earth.
 In the jungle, wood and other natural materials were more common.
 The Incas built suspension bridges, stairways, and tunnels to navigate challenging terrains, allowing for safe passage even in extreme conditions.

-A prime example of Inca engineering is the 26-mile-long Inca Trail, leading to Machu Picchu.
+A prime example of Inca engineering is the 26-mile-long Inca trail, leading to Machu Picchu.
 This awe-inspiring path, with its steep stairways and tunnels, showcases the empire’s advanced road construction skills.
 Another impressive site, Choquequirao, was similarly connected to the capital, Cusco, through an intricate system of well-built roads.

 These roads were functional and visually appealing.
 The Incas paved them with flat stones for a smooth surface, built retaining walls, and included drainage systems and resting areas for travelers.
 This meticulous approach highlights their dedication to quality and sustainability.